JerryNCC/garden/src/site/notes/Atlas/Notes/S01E03PetParrot-Note.md

 [Mummy Pig:] What a sweet little parrot!

+[Polly:] What a sweet little parrot!

-[Mummy Pig:] Come on, everyone, teatime!
+[Granny Pig:] Come on, everyone, teatime!
 Peppa, George.
 Come on!
 There's chocolate cake!

-[Granny Pig:] Coming, Granny!
+[Peppa:] Coming, Granny!

 [Peppa and George love eating chocolate cake.
 But today, they are in a hurry to get back and play with Polly Parrot.]

 [Peppa:] Finished!

 [Granny Pig:] What noisy little ones you are!

-Granny, please, can we leave the table and go and see Polly Parrot?
+[Peppa:] Granny, please, can we leave the table and go and see Polly Parrot?

 [Granny Pig:] Are sure you've completely finished your cake?
 Off you go, then.

-Hurray!
+[Peppa:] Hurray!

+[George is a little bit shy.]

 [George:] Hello.